 The recommended method for finding law journal articles is to use a periodicals index.
 Indexes allow searching by author, title, subject, and keyword.
 Many also include abstracts of articles, and online indexes usually link to the full-text of selected articles.
 Coverage in legal journal indexes is more comprehensive, both in terms of journals covered and dates of coverage, than that of the online full-text journal databases.

 If you are researching a topic on foreign or international law, you may want to also try the Index to Foreign Legal Periodicals.
-This index, available electronically under “Databases” on the library’s home page and in paper (K33 .I5), indexes mainly non-English language legal journals, but uses English subject headings.
+This index, available electronically under “Databases” on the library’s home page, indexes mainly non-English language legal journals, but uses English subject headings.
 (The main foreign-published English-language journals are covered in LegalTrac and the Index to Legal Periodicals & Books.)
-The electronic version covers articles indexed since 1984.
+The Index to Foreign Legal Periodicals covers articles indexed since 1984.

-If you do not need to do a comprehensive search, but are just looking for a few relevant articles, you can look for legal journal articles in the two main legal online databases, Westlaw and Lexis (access is limited to use by law faculty and students).
+If you do not need to do a comprehensive search, but are just looking for a few relevant articles, you can look for legal journal articles on Google Scholar or on the two main legal online databases, Westlaw and Lexis (access is limited to use by law faculty and students).

 Google Scholar is a search engine that can be limited to searching for scholarly periodicals.
 For members of the University of Maryland Carey School of Law community, access the full text of many subscription-only articles by changing the Google Scholar settings to show access links for this school.
 Note that not all databases to which the law library subscribes are searchable through Google Scholar.
 As such, Google Scholar is a good place to begin your more in-depth research and locate full-text articles on your topic.
 And if you know the title, author, or date of an article, it can be a fast way to find a full-text version of it.